-- Put your Info Point in position ready for visitors
+- Place your Info Point in a secure position

-- Invite visitors to connect via targeted on-site and digital promotion
+- Invite visitors to connect via targeted on-site promotion

 We have a knowledge base to help you with any queries but we are always available by phone or email to answer questions.
 But of course if you need us to build your site or create/upload content we can do that for you.
 Just ask.